Gulf War air campaign: Main air campaign starts

 A few days later, the Iraqis made their last true air offensive of the war, unsuccessfully attempting to shoot down F-15s patrolling the Iranian border.
 After this episode, the Iraqis made no more air efforts of their own, sending most of their jets to Iran in hopes that they might someday get their air force back.

 The first priority for Coalition forces was the destruction of Iraqi command and control bunkers, Scud missile launch pads and storage areas, telecommunications and radio facilities, and airfields.
 The attack began with a wave of deep-penetrating aircraft – F-111s, F-15Es, Tornado GR1s, F-16s, A-6s, A-7Es, and F-117s, complemented by F-15C, F-14s and Air Defense Tornados.
 EA-6Bs, EF-111 radar jammers, and F-117A stealth planes were heavily used in this phase to elude Iraq's extensive SAM systems and anti-aircraft weapons.
 The sorties were launched mostly from Saudi Arabia and the six Coalition aircraft carrier battle groups (CVBG) in the Persian Gulf and Red Sea.
 During the initial 24 hours, 2,775 sorties were flown, including seven B-52s which flew a 35-hour nonstop 14,000-mile round-trip from Barksdale Air Force Base and launched 35 AGM-86 CALCM cruise missiles against eight Iraqi targets.

-The carrier battle groups operating in the Persian Gulf included the USS Midway, USS Theodore Roosevelt.
-The USS Ranger, USS America, USS John F. Kennedy, and USS Saratoga operated from the Red Sea.
+The carrier battle groups operating in the Persian Gulf included the USS Midway, USS Theodore Roosevelt and USS Ranger.
+USS America, USS John F. Kennedy, and USS Saratoga operated from the Red Sea.
 USS America later transitioned to the Persian Gulf midway through the air war.

 Wild Weasels were very effective.
 Unlike the North Vietnamese, Iraqi SAM operators did not turn their radar off until just before launch.
 Iraqi anti-aircraft defenses, including shoulder-launched ground-to-air missiles, were surprisingly ineffective against coalition aircraft.
 The coalition suffered only 75 aircraft losses in over 100,000 sorties.
 42 of these losses were the result of Iraqi action.
 The other 33 were lost to accidents.
 In particular, RAF and US Navy aircraft which flew at low altitudes to avoid radar were particularly vulnerable.
 This changed when the aircrews were ordered to fly above the AAA.